2020 South West Aviation Antonov An-26 crash: Accident

-The antonov AN-26 freighter registration EX-126 (MSN 11508) performing a charter flight from Juba to Wau with 6 passengers and 3 crew lost height shortly after departure from Juba runway and impacted a farm about 2.5 nmi from the runway.
+The Antonov An-26 freighter registration EX-126 (MSN 11508) performing a charter flight from Juba to Wau with six passengers and three crew lost height shortly after departure from Juba and impacted a farm about 2.5 nmi from the runway.
 Eyewitnesses report that the aircraft suddenly lost power and crashed in the Hai Referendum residential area.
 Weather is not believed to be a factor.
-8 people in the aircraft (3 South Sudanese, and 5 Russians) were killed.
+Eight people in the aircraft (three South Sudanese and five Russians) were killed.
 There was one reported survivor who was taken to a hospital in critical condition.
 According to South Sudanese Transport Minister Madut Biar Yol there were five crew members, all Russian nationals.

 According to early reports, the plane crashed into a residential area.
 It burned as residents approached it.

-Some reports indicated the aircraft was on a charter flight for the World Food Programme (WFP) when it crashed, and was carrying spare parts, motorbikes, food, as well as NGO staff salaries, though the WFP subsequently clarified that the aircraft had in fact been chartered by Galaxy Star International, a local company that provides services to the WFP and other UN agencies.
+Some reports indicated the aircraft was on a charter flight for the World Food Programme (WFP) when it crashed, but the WFP denied having any connection to the flight, saying that the aircraft had been chartered by Galaxy Star International, a local company that provides services to the WFP and other UN agencies.

+Investigation

+South Sudan's Aircraft Accident Incident Investigation Department (AAIID) was unable to establish the cause of the crash, but determined that the flight violated regulations, as the plane lacked a valid airworthiness certificate and South West Aviation did not hold an air operator's certificate.